OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOTSPOT.md

 - Network name is `NMEANetwork`
 - Network password is `PassWord`

-Those values can be changed at will, as you wish.
+Those values can be changed at will (in `/etc/hostapd/hostapd.conf`), as you wish.

 Once the above is done, you can reboot the Raspberry Pi.